hpc-gridware/clusterscheduler/doc/markdown/man/man1/submit.include.md

 modified parameter will only be in effect after a restart or migration of the job, however.

-If this option or a corresponding value in *qmon* is specified the this hard resource requirement will be passed to defined JSV instances as parameter with the name **masterq**. (see **-jsv** option above or find more information concerning JSV in xxqs_name_sxx_jsv(1))
+If this option is specified the hard resource requirement will be passed to defined JSV instances as parameter with the name **masterq**. (see **-jsv** option above or find more information concerning JSV in xxqs_name_sxx_jsv(1))